 Mid-May - Mid-July: Mother bears with their cubs – Great time to visit.

-The breeding season is drawing to a close and the males having some respite from their aggressive battles for dominance.
+The breeding season is drawing to a close and the males having some respite from their aggressive and competitive battles for dominance.
 The salmon runs will happen next month.
 But time spent studying the bears this month will be rewarded.
 The spring meadows of Hallo Bay are now lush with sedge grass and the tidal flats full of clams.
 The omnivorous nature of the bears is well suited to the changing seasons.
 You will see bears munching blades of grass, grubbing for roots and vigorously extracting clams from the mud at low tide.
 This is the season to see mother bears with their new cubs, and the first signs of bears rubbing, so their fur is still in good condition.

 Mid-July - Mid-August: Salmon runs - Excellent time to visit.